 Surname upon marriage

-You need your spouse’s permission is you would like to adopt their surname or one surname from their compound surname upon your marriage.
+- You need your spouse’s permission if you would like to adopt their surname or part of their compound surname upon your marriage ceremony.
+The spouse may give consent while requesting an examination of impediments to marriage.

-Below are the different options briefly:
+Below are the different cost-free options briefly:

 For example, Järvi and Kangas may decide that their surnames after the marriage ceremony will be the same, Järvi and Kangas.